LibCity/Bigscity-LibCity-Docs/source/get_started/introduction.md

 Jingyuan Wang, Jiawei Jiang, Wenjun Jiang, Chao Li, and Wayne Xin Zhao.
 2021.
 LibCity: An Open Library for Traffic Prediction.
 In Proceedings of the 29th International Conference on Advances in Geographic Information Systems (SIGSPATIAL '21).
 Association for Computing Machinery, New York, NY, USA, 145–148.
 DOI:https://doi.org/10.1145/3474717.3483923
 ```

+The LibCity is mainly developed and maintained by Beihang Interest Group on SmartCity ([BIGSCITY](https://www.bigcity.ai/)).
+The core developers of this library are [@aptx1231](https://github.com/aptx1231) and [@WenMellors](https://github.com/WenMellors).

+If you encounter a bug or have any suggestion, please contact us by [raising an issue](https://github.com/LibCity/Bigscity-LibCity/issues).
+You can also contact us by sending an email to bigscity@126.com.